As the world becomes increasingly uncertain, Credo Technology Group Holding Ltd (CRDO) offers stability - The Dwinnex

-Credo Technology Group Holding Ltd (NASDAQ: CRDO) closed the day trading at 11.84 up 0.85% from the previous closing price of $11.74.
-In other words, the price has increased by $+0.10 from its previous closing price.
-On the day, 1926533 shares were traded.
-CRDO reached its highest trading level at $11.97 during the session, while it also had its lowest trading level at $11.37.
+The closing price of Credo Technology Group Holding Ltd (NASDAQ: CRDO) was 11.65 for the day, up 1.57% from the previous closing price of $11.47.
+In other words, the price has increased by $+0.18 from its previous closing price.
+On the day, 1064305 shares were traded.
+CRDO reached its highest trading level at $11.75 during the session, while it also had its lowest trading level at $11.20.

 Top 5 Cheap Stocks to Own Right Now